IsaacScript/isaacscript/packages/docs/docs/main/using-get-data.md

 A huge benefit of using the save data manager is that any variables you create will be automatically saved to disk if the player decides to save and quit the run.

-In the first example above, we were adding poison counters to enemy NPCs.
+In the first example above, we were adding sleep counters to enemy NPCs.
 For this case, the save data manager wouldn't actually save anything, because nothing in `room` object needs to be permanently saved.

 In the second example above, we were tracking counters on players.
 For this case, since players exist over the course of the entire run, the save data manager would automatically save everything!
 (This is magic that would take around a thousand of lines of code to write yourself.)